Asymptotics of uniformly random lozenge tilings of polygons. Gaussian free field: Completing the proofs

-Here we have used a shorthand notation $\om(i):=\om(\tfrac{x_i}N,\tfrac{m_i}N)$, and same for $S_i$ (see also (\ref{Xi_12_S_12})).
-Also, as in the previous lemma we use argument similar to Corollary~\ref{GFF_correlations}, but this again may only change the constant in the bound.
+\begin{pf} We have Here we have used a shorthand notation $\om(i):=\om(\frac {x_i}N,\frac {m_i}N)$, and the same for $S_i$; see also (\ref{Xi12S12}).
+Also, as in the previous lemma we use argument similar to Corollary~\ref {GFFcorrelations}, but this again may only change the constant in the bound.

 Let us bound $|S''_i(\om(i))|$ from below.
-Observe that the third derivative $S'''(w)$ is bounded away from zero for small $\Im w$, if $\Re w$ belongs to a bounded interval to the left of the point $a_1\in\R$ from (\ref{scale_Ai_Bi}).
-Indeed, under the map $\om^{-1}\colon\Hb\to\D$, such $w$'s are close to the lower left edge and are separated from the tangent points.
-Thus, we can write $|S''_i(\om(i))|\ge \mathrm{const}\cdot \Im \om(i)$.
+Observe that the third derivative $S'''(w)$ is bounded away from zero for small $\Im w$, if $\Re w$ belongs to a bounded interval to the left of the point $a_1\in \R $ from (\ref{scaleAiBi}).
+Indeed, under the map $\om^{-1}\dvtx\Hb \to \D$, such $w$'s are close to the lower left edge and are separated from the tangent points.
+Thus, we can write $|S''_i(\om(i))|\ge\mathrm {const}\cdot\Im\om(i)$.